p2panda/aquadoggo/aquadoggo_cli/README.md

 # By default the config.toml is loaded from the same folder or from the XDG
 # data directory, but you can also specify a custom path
 aquadoggo -c ../config.toml

-# Expose your node on all interfaces
-aquadoggo -i 0.0.0.0

 # Turn your aquadoggo into a relay
 aquadoggo --relay-mode